moq-wg/moq-transport/draft-lcurley-warp.md

 To summarize:
 The client issues a HTTP CONNECT request with the intention of establishing a new WebTransport session.
 The server returns an 200 OK response if the WebTransport session has been established, or an error status otherwise.

-A WebTransport session mimics the QUIC API: either endpoint may create independent streams which are reliably delivered in order until canceled.
+A WebTransport session exposes the basic QUIC service abstractions.
+Specifically, either endpoint may create independent streams which are reliably delivered in order until canceled.

 WebTransport can currently operate via HTTP/3 and HTTP/2, using QUIC or TCP under the hood respectively.
 As mentioned in the motivation ({{motivation}}) section, TCP introduces head-of-line blocking and will result in a worse experience.